 SCI-Arc is known for its innovative and cutting-edge approach to education.
 As such, it is uncommon to find direct alignment of our design studios with those at other colleges.

-The SCI-Arc undergraduate curriculum contains 45 units of general education.
-We encourage prospective students to review the curriculum and read the general education (GS) course descriptions.
+The SCI-Arc undergraduate curriculum contains 45 units of liberal arts courses.
+We encourage prospective students to review the curriculum and read the liberal arts course descriptions.
 All transfer courses are subject to review and approval.
 To review a course for transfer credit we require a B or better grade in the course, a course syllabus, and samples of coursework.

 SCI-Arc has articulation agreements with several colleges.
 If your school is not listed in the SCI-Arc Articulation Agreements document, please use the SCI-Arc Course Equivalents Matrix as a reference.